 - Where the proposed development is adjacent to compatible uses or a larger pedestrian/bike network, the proposed circulation should provide a seamless and convenient connection to the surrounding circulation network.
-Examples of connective elements include: - Shared circulation elements; - Pedestrian walkways or multipurpose paths; - Common landscape areas; - Privately owned public accessible open spaces area; and - Other design features that allow/encourage two-way access between uses. - Where possible provide designated paths for alternative modes of transportation, such as separate sidewalks, street bike lanes. - There should be clear direction, through various wayfinding techniques, to provide the visitor where to go and park their bicycle.
+Examples of connective elements include: - Shared circulation elements. - Pedestrian walkways or multipurpose paths. - Common landscape areas. - Privately owned public accessible open spaces area. - Other design features that allow/encourage two-way access between uses. - To promote the development of a robust city-wide non-vehicular circulation network, development plans shall be in compliance with the City of Elk Grove's Bicycle, Pedestrian and Trails Master Plan (BPTMP) including the BPTMP Design Protocols. - Where possible, provide designated paths for alternative modes of transportation, such as separate sidewalks and street bike lanes. - There should be clear direction, through various wayfinding techniques, to provide the visitor where to go and park their bicycle.

-Designated paths connect to the surrounding circulation network
+Designated paths should connect to the surrounding circulation network